megmuni/ABM-NM-optimization/docs/vscode_remote.md

 6. This opens a new instance of VSCode.
 Enter your password as prompted to in the search bar on top.

 7. Navigate to the **Terminal** window in the bottom of VSCode to complete the two-factor authentication.
-This is kind of finnicky, so if it is empty, you may need to click on the top search bar which may prompt you to enter a new password.
+This is kind of finnicky, so if it is empty, click on the "details" link in the prompt that opens in the bottom right.

+You should see the option to trigger 2FA.
+You may be prompted to enter your password a second time.

 8. If all is well, you should now be able to select **Open Folder** in the left sidebar.
 You may need to recomplete the user login/authentication step after selecting the folder you want to open.